kajal1301/kajal1301/README.md

 ### Projects
 - 🤖 **Car damage detection**: Deployed a Object detection model using Mask-rcnn and deployed using flask and amazon EC2 instance to detect damage in car .
 Check it out [here](link-to-repo).
 - 📊 **News Summarization**: Developed a NLP pipeline for analysis sentiments in news article and summarize it.
 Repository available [here](link-to-repo).
+- Human-Activity-Recognition :Predicts Activity of human based on accelerometer and gyroscope data
+- Gender and Age Detection
 ### Skills
 - Machine Learning
 - Deep Learning